codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uploaded_files.rst

 .. literalinclude:: uploaded_files/002.php

-Since HTML file element has no value attribute, and the upload file is stored in the ``$_FILES`` global, only :ref:`rules-for-file-uploads` can be used to validate the upload file with :doc:`validation`.
+Since the value of a file upload HTML field doesn't exist, and is stored in the ``$_FILES`` global, only :ref:`rules-for-file-uploads` can be used to validate the upload file with :doc:`validation`.